Louisa, Kentucky: Geography

 U.S. Route 23 passes through the western side of the city, leading north 30 mi down the valley of the Big Sandy River to Ashland on the Ohio River and southwest 28 mi to Staffordsville.
 Kentucky Route 3 passes through the center of Louisa on Madison Street; KY 3 leads northwest 7 mi to Fallsburg and southeast up the valley of the Tug Fork and Rockcastle Creek 25 mi to Inez.
 Kentucky Route 32 leads southwest from Louisa 18 mi to Blaine.
 West Virginia Route 37 leads east across the Tug Fork to Fort Gay, West Virginia.

 According to the United States Census Bureau, Louisa has a total area of 5.9 sqkm, of which 0.05 sqkm, or 0.81%, are water.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 According to the Köppen Climate Classification system, Louisa has a Humid subtropical climate, abbreviated "Cfa" on climate maps.

-Points of interest

-The bridge from Louisa, in eastern Lawrence County, to Fort Gay, West Virginia, is something of a geographic and architectural oddity.
-The quarter-mile concrete span spans two forks of the Big Sandy River, connects two states and has a right turn at its halfway point, which connects traffic to the Point Section neighborhood of Louisa.